iarxm/csim-man/index.md

 #### Game of SURF

+1. Rock paper scissors.
+1. Winner goes first and completes a trick.
+1. Second surfer attempts to emulate the maneuver.
-Rock paper scissors, then the first surfer completes a trick and the second emulates it.
-If they fail they receive a letter in SURF.
-The first surfer to receive all letters loses the round.
+1. If they fail they receive a letter in SURF.
+1. The first surfer to receive all letters loses the round.

-#### Claim Your Score Tag Team
+#### Claim Your Score with or without Tag Team

 Claim the wave you decide to be scored on.
 Race in and tag your team mate.
 Repeat.